rollup/plugins/packages/commonjs/README.md

   console.log(dep);
   ```

 - `"preferred"`: If a module has a default export, requiring that module always returns the default export, no matter whether additional named exports exist.
 This is similar to how previous versions of this plugin worked.
-Again for external dependencies, an interop helper is added:
+Again for external dependencies when using `esmExternals: true`, an interop helper is added:

   ```js
   // output